tejjeenu/AI-flashcardmaker/README.md

 ## 🎯 Problem
 Students often spend **hours creating revision resources** from textbooks, handouts, and notes.
-- Much of this content is **not directly examinable**, leading to wasted effort.
+- Some of this content is **not directly examinable**, leading to wasted effort.
 - Resource creation time takes away from **actual learning and revision**.

 ---